datastax/dsbulk/manual/settings.md

 #### --codec.booleanNumbers _&lt;list&lt;number&gt;&gt;_

 Set how true and false representations of numbers are interpreted.
-The representation is of the form true_value,false_value.
+The representation is of the form `true_value,false_value`.
 The mapping is reciprocal, so that numbers are mapping to Boolean and vice versa.
 All numbers unspecified in this setting are rejected.

 Default: **[1,0]**.